The Rolling Stones: 2002–2011: 40th anniversary

 During the autumn, Jagger and Richards worked with producer Don Was to add new vocals and guitar parts to ten unfinished songs from the Exile on Main St. sessions.
 Jagger and Mick Taylor also recorded a session together in London, where Taylor added a new guitar track to what would be the expanded album's single, "Plundered My Soul".
 On 17 April 2010, the band released a limited edition 7-inch vinyl single of the previously unreleased track "Plundered My Soul", as part of Record Store Day.
 The track, part of the group's 2010 re-issue of Exile on Main St., was combined with "All Down the Line" as its B-side.
-The band appeared at the Cannes Festival for the premiere of the documentary Stones in Exile (directed by Stephen Kijak) about the recording of the album Exile on Main St. On 23 May, the re-issue of Exile on Main St. reached number 1 on the UK charts, almost 38 years to the week after it first occupied that position.
-The band became the first act to see a classic work return to number 1 decades after it was first released.
+The band appeared at the Cannes Festival for the premiere of the documentary Stones in Exile (directed by Stephen Kijak) about the recording of the album Exile on Main St. On 23 May, the re-issue of Exile on Main St. reached No. 1 on the UK charts, almost 38 years to the week after it first occupied that position.
+The band became the first act to see a classic work return to No. 1 decades after it was first released.
 In the US, the album re-entered the charts at number 2.

 Loewenstein proposed to the band that they wind down their recording and touring activity and sell off their assets.
-The band disagreed, and that year Loewenstein parted from the band after four decades as their manager, later writing the memoir A Prince Among Stones.
+The band disagreed, and that year Loewenstein left after four decades as their manager, later writing the memoir A Prince Among Stones.
 Joyce Smyth, a lawyer who had long been working for the Stones, took over as their full-time manager in 2010.
-Smyth would go on to win Top Manager in the 2019 Billboard Live Music Awards.
+Smyth went on to win Top Manager in the 2019 Billboard Live Music Awards.

 In October 2010, the Stones released Ladies and Gentlemen: The Rolling Stones to cinemas and later to DVD.
 A digitally remastered version of the film was shown in select cinemas across the United States.
 Although originally released to cinemas in 1974, it had never been available for home release, apart from bootleg recordings.
 In October 2011, the Stones released The Rolling Stones: Some Girls Live In Texas '78 to cinemas.
 A digitally remastered version of the film was shown in select cinemas across the US.
 This live performance was recorded during one show in Ft.
 Worth, Texas, in support of their 1978 US Tour and their album Some Girls.
 The film was released (on DVD/Blu-ray Disc) on 15 November 2011.
 On 21 November, the band reissued Some Girls as a 2-CD deluxe edition.
 The second CD included twelve previously unreleased tracks (except "So Young", which was a B-side to "Out of Tears") from the sessions, with mostly newly recorded vocals by Jagger.